nbatterham/sfpowerscripts-doc/_docs/Tasks/Common-Utility-Tasks/Validate Unlocked Package.md

 **Prerequisites**

-Please&nbsp; note [Install SFDX with Sfpowerkit&nbsp;](/Tasks/Common-Utility-Tasks/Install%20SFDX%20CLI/)task is added to the pipeline before utilizing this task
+Please note [Install SFDX with Sfpowerkit](/Tasks/Common-Utility-Tasks/Install%20SFDX%20CLI/) task is added to the pipeline before utilizing this task

 **Task Options**